 It wouldn’t be a visit to New Orleans without some beignets, and they’re conveniently priced at just under $4 for an order of three.
 That leaves room for a café au lait, hot chocolate, or a beverage of your choice to wash it all down.
 Visit Café du Monde at two locations: in the iconic French Quarter or family-friendly City Park.
 Either way, make sure to bring cash and have a few wet wipes ready (unless you want to be sporting powdered sugar hands all day long).

 Located within New Orleans City Park, the Sydney and Walda Besthoff Sculpture Garden is home to primarily 19th and 20th century sculptures from around the world, donated almost entirely by the Besthoffs.
 The sprawling oasis features gorgeous landscaping with lagoons and waterways in addition to world-class sculptures.
 Recently expanded by nearly seven acres in 2019, the garden now flanks the New Orleans Museum of Art like a butterfly.
-Admission is $5 for adults, $3 for seniors, military and university students, and free for visitors under the age of 19.
+Admission is free.

 Also located within New Orleans City Park, City Putt is New Orleans’ only mini golf course.
 For $10, play a course that is full of sculptures inspired by New Orleans.
 Keep an eye out for crawfish boil pots, Mardi Gras revelers and the city’s iconic snow-elf, Mr. Bingle scattered throughout the 18-hole course.
 Enjoy a snowball at the stand nearby or a nice stroll through the expansive park grounds afterwards.